RobSero/RentGap/README.md

 ![investment calculator](staticfiles/media/readME_marketData.png)

-During development, PyPi package CronTab was used to set intervals for the server to automatically make requests to the third party API for the property data.
-Due to the vast amount of data the third party has of the UK market, strict queries are required by the api in order for it to send back the relevent data.
+During development, the PyPI package CronTab was used to set intervals for the server to automatically make requests to the third party API for the property data.
+Due to the vast amount of data the third party has of the UK market, strict queries are required by the api in order for it to send back the relevant data.
 If any of the parameters are incorrect, the response will fail to give back the information.

 As the properties on the app are scattered throughout the UK, there needed to be a http request per property to get the specific data for each area they are located in.
 The http address is also different for getting property values and rental values and therefore 2 requests are needed per property per day.